7 mins read

 Pro Tips for Mastering Coffee Filter Art

 To ensure your crafts turn out perfectly, consider these expert tips.
 Firstly, always place your filter on a protected surface like a paper plate or wax paper before spraying with water.
 This prevents colors from bleeding onto your table.
 Secondly, for more intense color, use liquid watercolors or food coloring diluted in water and apply with a dropper.
-Furthermore, be patient and allow your filters to dry completely—overnight is best—before assembling them into shapes.
-Otherwise, the paper may tear easily.

 If you enjoy DIY kits, you might also appreciate the detailed creativity involved in a resin craft kit, which offers a different but equally engaging artistic medium.